Shallow Copy and Deep Copy in C#

 On the other hand, in the case of Deep Copy, it will create the clone object from the existing object and then copy the fields of the existing object to the newly created clone object.
 If the field is a value type, then a bit-by-bit copy of the field will be performed.
 A new copy of the referred object will be created if the field is a reference type.
 Unlike the Shallow Copy, in the case of Deep Copy, both existing and clone objects have different memory locations for the reference type properties.

-So, according to the application requirement, you must decide whether to use Shallow Copy or Deep Copy, even though you can declare two methods within the class.
-One method is for Shallow Copy, and another method is for Deep Copy.
+So, according to the application requirement, we need to decide whether to use Shallow Copy or Deep Copy.
+We can declare two methods within the class: one for Shallow Copy and another for Deep Copy.
 For a better understanding, please have a look at the following example.
 Here, within the Employee class, we have two methods.
-The GetShallowCopy method will do a Shallow Copy of the clone object, and the GetDeepCopy method will do a deep copy of the clone object.
+The GetShallowCopy method will make a Shallow Copy of the clone object, and the GetDeepCopy method will make a deep copy of the clone object.

 using System;